sdmg15/Java-design-patterns/README.md

 common software problem.

 Some of benefits of using design patterns are :
-  * Design patterns are already defined and provides industry standard approach to solve reccuring problem, so it saves time if we senibly use  the design pattern .
+  * Design patterns are already defined and provides industry standard approach to solve recurring problem, so it saves time if we  use  the design pattern .
-  * Using design pattern promotes reusability that leads to more robust and hightly maintenable code.
+  * Using design pattern promotes re-usability that leads to more robust and highly maintainable code.
   * Since design patterns are already defined, it makes out code easy to understand and debug.
-It lead to faster developement and new members of team understand it easily.
+It lead to faster development and new members of team understand it easily.

 __What is a Design Pattern ?__
    > A software design pattern is a general reusable solution to a commonly occurring problem within a given context in software design --- Wikipedia

-__Java Design Patterns__ are divived into tree parts : *Creational*, *Structural* and *Behavioral*.
+__Java Design Patterns__ are divided into tree parts : *Creational*, *Structural* and *Behavioral*.

 ## CREATIONAL DESIGN PATTERNS

-  Creational design pattens provide solution to instatiate an object in the best possible way for specific situations.
+  Creational design pattens provide solution to instantiate an object in the best possible way for specific situations.
   The basic form of object creation could result in design problems or add unwanted complexity to the design.
 Creational design patterns solve this problem by __controlling the object creation__ by different ways.
   There are five creational design patterns that we will discuss on :